 Nevertheless, what the Cherokee/Shawnee proposal to NCAI does not mention – and it behooves them not to mention it as they attempt to participate in ethnic cleansing – is that the largest target of their proposal, the Lumbee Tribe of North Carolina, was recognized by the U.S. Government through legislation in 1956.
 (Here is a great article that explains how/why this happened.)
 However, I will take the opportunity here to say that 1956 legislation (called the “LUMBEE ACT”) that recognized the Lumbee Tribe is current and it (1956 LUMBEE ACT) simply needs to be congressionally updated to give the Lumbee Tribe full, un-filtered access to “services” that were limited in the original 1956 LUMBEE ACT legislation.
-(You can see the use of the term “services” used in the 1956 LUMBEE ACT here).
+(You can see the term “services” used in the 1956 LUMBEE ACT here).
 Assumptions or arguments that the Lumbee Tribe was “terminated” are false.
 Meanwhile, to say that Lumbee people are not Federally Recognized is a lie.
 The Lumbee Tribe is Federally Recognized by the United States Government.

 The current actions by Cherokee and Shawnee leaders are an attempt to hammer nails into a termination coffin that does not exist.
 Indeed, their recent proposal to NCAI is a distraction from a HUGE elephant in the room: the 1956 LUMBEE ACT must be modernized to initiate all the benefits of Federal Recognition (e.g. healthcare) for Lumbee people.
 There is no need to go through the Bureau of Indian Affairs to achieve this.
 As an already Federally Recognized tribal nation, the Lumbee Tribe is well beyond conversations about authenticity.
 The Lumbee Tribe is looking to correct the insufficiencies of the 1956 LUMBEE ACT.